Thursday 10th and Friday 11th September 2015

 We have tried to keep prices down, so the conference fee will be the same as last time, £228.00.

 This includes lunch on both days, tea and coffee breaks, and dinner on Thursday 10th September (travel to Cardiff and accommodation are not included).

 To register and pay for the conference please check your email from the organisers for your unique code, and then pay and register with the Eventbrite online service.

-As conference places are only available to those accepted to present papers, all when they register attendees will need to input the password sent to them by the organisers in late April/early May.
+As conference places are only available to those accepted to present papers, when they register attendees will need to input the special password sent to them by the organisers in late April/early May.
 If you cannot find this email, please email Futurejournalism2015@cardiff.ac.uk and we will send it to you again.

 We have arranged a limited number of discounted single occupancy rooms for conference delegates at £99, and a double occupancy rooms of £109 at Cardiff’s Hilton Hotel, which is very close to the venue (both rates include bed and breakfast).
 To make use of this preferential rate, which is only valid until August 9th 2015, please quote the code “ACSJA” when booking your room Hilton Cardiff website.